 in poop ... but he does it anyhow.
 Any suggestions?

 Becca has the same problem

-We feed our two 3 yr old neutered females Royal Canin dry food.
+We feed our two 3 yr old spayed females Royal Canin dry food.
 Their stool has always been soft ("cow pie") but for the last year or so it has started sticking to the fur under the tail.

 They see our veterinarian regularly and are healthy and parasite

 Pat and Joanie

 This is a common issue among long haired cats.
 We call them "hangers" at our house.